BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

     %<CR>

-    where <CR> is a platform specific line separator.
+    where <CR> is the platform specific line separator.

   - The message attributes and optional properties are placed on sequential lines.
 Each line consists of